 Four experts discuss menopause at work

-Join moderator Colette Harris, Women’s Health Campaigner and Journalist, with panelists Kasia Zduniak, Diversity, Equity and Inclusion specialist, and a former DEI Manager in the public and private sectors; Lee Chambers, Director, Male Allies UK; and Dr Venessa Marie Perry, Organisational Psychologist, Health Resource Solutions, LLC.
+The experts were: moderator Colette Harris, Women’s Health Campaigner and Journalist, with panelists Kasia Zduniak, Diversity, Equity and Inclusion specialist, and a former DEI Manager in the public and private sectors; Lee Chambers, Director, Male Allies UK; and Dr Venessa Marie Perry, Organisational Psychologist, Health Resource Solutions, LLC.

 1 Colette Harris, a journalist and women’s health campaigner who is also an author of six women’s health books.